 Z.ai GLM-5.2 Matches Mythos in Cybersecurity Bug-Finding

-Chinese AI developer Z.ai has released its open-weight GLM-5.2 model, and security researchers now say it matches Anthropic’s tightly controlled Mythos model in the narrow but critical domain of cybersecurity bug-finding.
-While GLM-5.2 still trails frontier US models on general reasoning, this leap has closed one of the most watched capability gaps between the two countries’ AI systems.
+Chinese AI developer Z.ai has released GLM-5.2, an open-weight model that independent researchers say matches Anthropic’s tightly controlled Mythos on cybersecurity bug-finding benchmarks.
+The model still trails leading US systems on general reasoning, but it has closed one of the most closely watched capability gaps in vulnerability discovery.

 For several years, the US government has treated the most advanced AI models as a national security asset, restricting their export and the advanced chips required to train them.
 Anthropic’s Mythos, in particular, is considered a dual-use threat because it can discover software vulnerabilities that could be weaponized.
 The Trump administration has explicitly labeled such models serious national security threats.
 Until recently, China was thought to be years behind in this specific capability.
 GLM-5.2 changes that perception dramatically.